hzeig/Manchin-Chappelle-Sentiment-Analysis/README.md

 - Dave Chapelle's anti-trans/trans-critical comments in his stand-up comedy special hosted on Netflix

-The purpose of this study is to investigate population sentiments regarding these controversies using sentiment analysis of title and text data from related searches in popular discussion website of 430 million users, Reddit.
+The purpose of this study is to investigate population sentiments regarding these controversies using sentiment analysis of title, thread, and comment data from related searches in popular discussion website of 430 million users, Reddit.

 ### The stakeholders and beneficiaries of this study include: